 Third, I ask the customer what he or she would like.
 Unlike the question of what the customer didn’t like, which is about the past, this question takes the customer into the future.
 For example, maybe she didn’t like the ham sandwich lunch you served when you asked for dislikes, but here she responds that she would have liked a vegetarian selection.

-Finally, I ask an “anything else” question around what I should have asked, but didn’t, which almost always yields a rich response.
+Finally, I ask an “anything else” question around what I should have asked, but didn’t, which usually yields a rich response.
 The four questions together generate a surprising amount of information if you are patient and listen carefully.
 A typical interview with a customer should take 20 minutes or so, maybe more if the customer is talkative, maybe less if they’re not.

 The identification and research of your customers is the first and most important thing you must do to prepare yourself for vision making.
 What Tom Peters and Robert Waterman say is as true for nonprofits as it is with for-profits, that the “excellent companies really are close to their customers.”